 The next thing to consider is what type of incision is going to be made.
 Plastic surgeons try to make the smallest incision possible, but some implants are not as pliable as others or are larger and simply can’t fit into a small incision.
 Ultimately, the incision type belongs to your surgeon, but it’s important to express your concerns and your preferred selection to him or her.

 The placement of the incision will dictate what kind of scarring, if any, you may have.
-There are four different types of incisions options that could be used during the breast augmentation procedure:
+There are four different types of incisions options that could be used during the procedure:

 - Transaxillary – This is where the incision is made in the armpit.